Building a Brand Out of Your Story

 Stories have been a major form of communication among humans for a long time.
 Aside from being a means of passing vital information clearly & accurately to our brains, stories have been a good tool for building connections and acceptance.
 Scientists have enumerated this as a condition called “Neural Coupling.”

-Neural Coupling has been proven as a process of synchronization between the brain of a storyteller and that of the listener.
+Neural Coupling has been proven as a process of synchronisation between the brain of a storyteller and that of the listener.
 Stories cause our brains to create similar emotions and feelings as a storyteller felt in the real-life events of the story.
 This causes a deep sharing in the experience conveyed in the story.

 Huge gain can come from turning your story into a brand that sells.
 You can turn your story into a book, documentaries, a presentation, a training series, a talk show, a speaking business, or even into a movie as I am in the process of doing.
 You can become a brand with your story as the message that drives the brand, the sales, and at the same time lifts hearts and minds in a way that no other marketing tool can do.

-Everyone has a Story
+Everyone has a story

 One of the usual lies that you can tell yourself is that you don’t have a story or that your story is not convincing or inspiring enough to turn into something big.
 But the truth is that your story will be as interesting as you like it to be.

 The interest a story will generate is more in the way the story is told, not so much in the story itself.
 You need to overcome self-sabotage and look back at your journey for a story that highlights your heroic journey to attain success.
-Looking back will allow you to realize how far you have come, the hurdles you have scaled, and the challenges you have overcome.
+Looking back will allow you to realise how far you have come, the hurdles you have scaled, and the challenges you have overcome.

-Have you been able to weather the storm of unemployment, or the loss of an important member of your family?
-Was it an abusive relationship, or an unexpected divorce, or picking up the pieces of your life again after a major loss, or you have persisted with resilience to come out of poverty and a humbling background to a place of success like me?
-If so, you have got a story to inspire you into a brand.
-The battles we have won are here to inspire and encourage others to face and conquer their devils as well.
-You need to stop commonizing your victory, but rather turn it to a personalized brand.
-You can use your story to project yourself as a brand, a consultant, a speaker, a counselor, a therapist, or a published author.
-The story can also be used to propel your business, like that of the guy who is selling newsletter production services (read more about this).
+For instance, have you been able to weather the storm of unemployment, or the loss of an important member of your family?
+Was it an abusive relationship perhaps, or an unexpected divorce?
+Probably it was picking up the pieces of your life again after a major loss, or persisting with resilience to come out of poverty and a humbling background to a place of success like me?

 What your story should say